Who Noesis Is For

 I work with people and organisations navigating change, holding complexity, or questioning direction, often in settings where technical expertise is strong, but the real challenge lies in judgment, meaning, or orientation.

-My work spans education and universities, alongside heritage and cultural organisations, including publicly funded, mission-driven, values-led and faith-adjacent bodies.
+My work spans education and universities, mission-driven, values-led and faith-adjacent bodies, heritage and cultural organisations.
 I also work with individuals who are seeking renewed purpose or clarity in their work or lives.

 This is not industry-specific work.
 It’s for those who value reflection, who are willing to pause before acting, and who sense that a different kind of conversation might help them move forward with integrity.